-Our culture talks occasionally about Premenstrual Syndrome, or PMS, but in language of limited detail.
-Often with a vocabulary that is judgemental, and medicalizes and problemizes our symptomatic experiences as things that need to be fixed.
+Our culture occasionally talks about Premenstrual Syndrome or PMS but in a language of limited detail.
+Often with a vocabulary that is judgmental and medicalizes and problematizes our symptomatic experiences as things that need to be fixed.
 Our culture tells us that our symptoms are abnormal; it tells us we are broken.

 Hormones are the driving force of life for both men and women.
 They manage our growth, manage our blood sugar, keep us upright and mobile, and are one of the languages that our body speaks.
 We are bound to these cycles inextricably.
 They will always exist, but our experiences around them can and do shift.

-To move our experiences forward in this way it is imperative that we begin to live synergistically in these cycles.
-The first step is to learn them, to bear witness to the nature of cycle, and observe without judgment.
+To move our experiences forward in this way, it is imperative that we begin to live synergistically in these cycles.
+The first step is to learn them, bear witness to the nature of cycles, and observe without judgment.

 We won’t be giving you a formula to erase these fluctuations.
 They drive the evolution of our species.
 Lucretius the Epicurean said,

 “It is this discontent that has driven life steadily onward, out to the high seas."

 I want to help you bear this discontent, study the different flavors, lighten the feelings and embrace, or at least tolerate them.
 These cycles so often hold just the lessons we need, even unexpectedly so.

 Our job as women is to change this narrative that tells us to show up exactly the same every single day.

 Rules to Cycle by: